sumitbhimte/backend/README.md

 - `customerName` : Name of User,
 - `phoneNumber` : Phone Number is important for sending SMS
 - `responseDetails` : Stores all other response details
-- `timestamp` : Time of Submition of form
+- `timestamp` : Time of Submission of form

 **Middleware for Sending SMS**